EAST CAMELBACK MALL

 A tropical courtyard with cascading waterfall was installed and the name of the facility changed.
 It would be known, henceforth, as THE COLONNADE.
 A 1-level (80,000 square foot) Mervyn's opened on September 29, 1979, with a mall-wide dedication held on October 5th.

 Westcor merged with the Santa Monica-based Macerich Company in July 2002.
 In mid-2013, they sold CAMELBACK COLONNADE to Kansas City and Phoenix-based Red Development.
 The new owner remarketed the 693,500 square foot power center and found a permanent tenant for its Mervyn's, which had been vacant since December 2008.
-Atlanta-based Floor & Decor opened on October 2, 2014.
+Atlanta-based Floor & Decor opened for business on October 2, 2014.

 Sources: